-9.1 Where a property is agency managed and unregistered under the Care Standards Act 2000, the rent paid by the residents to the managing agent will comply with the Rent Standard using formula rents and a maximum increase of CPI+1%.
+9.1 Where a property is agency managed and unregistered under the Care Standards Act 20003, the rent paid by the residents to the managing agent will comply with the Rent Standard using formula rents and a maximum increase of CPI+1%.
 CHS calculates these annually and informs the managing agent in February each year of the correct charges to apply no sooner than 1st April.
 The agent is required to charge this rent, which must be closely monitored as it is CHS's responsibility to ensure the Rent Standard is met.

-9.2 Where the property is agency managed and registered under the Care Standards Act 2000 it is exempt from the RSH Rent Standard.
-The agent covers its housing management costs and voids out of the income it receives as care home fees.
+9.2 Where the property is agency managed and registered under the Care Standards Act 2000 it is exempt from the RSH Rent Standard.4 The agent covers its housing management costs and voids out of the income it receives as care home fees.
 This rent charged by CHS is recorded in the management agreement and is inflated annually by CPI + 1%.
 The management agreement details when CHS informs the agent of the new rent.
 CHS reviews the rent once a year and it is varied on 1st April.
 If the rent ceases to adequately cover CHS's required return, CHS agrees a new rent with the agent to cover CHS's costs.

 9.3 Where a property is leased to a non-registered provider the Rent Standard does not apply.
-However, the lease fee is increased annually by CPI + 1% and CHS monitors the charitable objectives of the provider to ensure that they are within the scope of CHS's vision and mission.
+However, the lease fee is increased annually by CPI + 1% and CHS monitors the charitable objectives of the provider to ensure that they are within the scope of CHS's vision and mission5.
+Where a property is leased to a registered provider the Rent Standard applies and CHS monitors its application6.